Article updated: November 10, 2021

 Legacy composer: In the body of the post, paste the link into the Add a link field, and then click Shrink.

-New Composer: Write the whole body of your post, including links, in the Text field.
+New Composer: Write the whole body of your post, including links, in the Content area.
 Then click Shorten with Ow.ly to shrink all included links with a single click.
-The full links will remain visible in the Text field, while the post preview on the right will display the shortened link(s).
+The full links will remain visible in the Content field, while the post preview on the right will display the shortened link(s).

-New Composer: While writing the body of your post in the Text field, click the smiley face in the bottom-left corner when you want to insert an emoji.
+New Composer: While writing the body of your post in the Content field, click the smiley face in the bottom-left corner when you want to insert an emoji.

 Legacy composer: Twitter, Instagram, and Facebook Page mentions are supported.
 Enter @ followed by the username, and then select the user or Page from the list.